egonelbre/spark/programming-parts/basics-of-programming.rst

 If you are a good programmer you probably realized that the correct answer is "all of the above".

-In the imperative language "=" means assignment, meaning we set this value to this variable.
-In a functional language "=" means we assign this value to this symbol and any further reassignments is forbidden.
-In a semantic meaning "=" specifies a condition and that must be held in the future unless it's redefined.
-Any of these is a valid assumption to have, but as a programmer you must realize that all of them are possible.
+In the imperative language "=" means assignment, meaning we assign this value to that variable.
+In a functional language "=" means we declare a symbol for this valueand any further declaration is forbidden.
+In semantic meaning "=" could specify a condition and that it must be held in the future unless it's redefined.
+Any of these is a valid assumption to have, but as a programmer you must realize that all of those contexts are possible.

 None of these behaviours is "wrong" (remember computers are stupid and they don't care what the "=" thing means), but some of these behaviours may be more intuitive and favorable depending on the context.

 We found several skills here: shifting through the different meanings of the program, destroying your assumptions and misconceptions.
-Capablity of understanding flaws in your thinking and correct them as needed to match the program.
-If something seems weird, it's because you assume some invalid behaviour.
+Capability of understanding flaws in your thinking and correct them as needed to match the program.

 Making things concrete
 ----------------------